Intel Core i5-14600K vs Intel Core i9-12900K

 Who should buy each?

-Choose the Intel Core i5-14600K if: you want top-tier gaming performance without breaking the bank, you prefer a balanced price-to-performance ratio, or you're building a mid-range system.
+Choose the Intel Core i5-14600K if: you want a balanced gaming experience, need to save money, or are building a mid-range system.

 Conclusion